scala/scala-lang/blog/_posts/2023-01-24-scala-center-2023-roadmap.md

   help the authors of those libraries to perform the usual maintenance tasks.
 - **Improve the content of the course
   [Effective Programming in Scala](https://docs.scala-lang.org/online-courses.html#effective-programming-in-scala).**
-  We will address the feedback we received from the learners of the course to smoothen the learning curve.
+  We will address the feedback we received from the learners of the course to smooth the learning curve.

 Our stretch goals include: update our [Spark course](https://docs.scala-lang.org/online-courses.html#scala-specialization), teach Scala to first year Bachelor students at EPFL, and create a new Scala course for beginners (with no experience at